wp-plugins/wp-monalisa/readme.txt

 3. wp-Monalisa extends the comment form
 4. wp-Monalisa import thickbox dialog

-== History ==
+== Changelog ==
-2009-05-17 v0.1	   Initial release

-2009-05-22 v0.2	   added alt attribute to img tags, to produce correct xhtml,
-	   	   fixed german translation, added import dialog to import phpbb3 smiley packages, added space after shortcode insertion automatically extend array allowedtags when oncomment and replace options are set, improve error handling with directory a bit, added polish translation 2009-05-29 v0.3	   renamed default icons with prefix wpml_ to get a more or less unique name and prevent override, modified row width of column emoticon to 25, add maxlength attribute=25 to input fields for emoticons, added screenshot for import dialog, styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)

-2009-05-30 v0.4    fixed trimming whitespace from emoticons in admin dialog,
-	   	   fixed replace algorithm, now search for longest substring first and can handle any whitespace situation
+= v0.6 (2009-08-18) =
+* changed readme to support new changelog feature at wordpress.org
+* new option, smilies can also be output in a table (only for comments)
+* added support for user specific css file to improve support for automatic update
+* fixed handling of slashes in emoticons
+* fixed handling of trailing spaces in emoticons

+= v0.5 (2009-06-16) =
-2009-06-16 v0.5	   added dummy version to javascript includes to hide
+* added dummy version to javascript includes to hide wordpress version
-	   	   wordpress version, insert smilies with trailing space to make sure the shortcodes can be found, set default smiley to correct file name, now png icons are also supported, surpress showing smilies mor than once if more than one shortcode is defined for the same file, modified column width of column iconfile to 80
+* insert smilies with trailing space to make sure the shortcodes can be found
+* set default smiley to correct file name
+* now png icons are also supported
+* surpress showing smilies more than once if more than one shortcode is defined for the same file
+* modified column width of column iconfile to 80

+= v0.4 (2009-05-30) =
+* fixed trimming whitespace from emoticons in admin dialog
+* fixed replace algorithm, now search for longest substring first and can handle any whitespace situation

+= v0.3 (2009-05-29) =
+* renamed default icons with prefix wpml_ to get a more or less unique name and prevent override
+* modified row width of column emoticon to 25
+* add maxlength attribute=25 to input fields for emoticons
+* added screenshot for import dialog
+* styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)

+= v0.2 (2009-05-22) =
+* added alt attribute to img tags, to produce correct xhtml
+* fixed german translation
+* added import dialog to import phpbb3 smiley packages
+* added space after shortcode insertion
+* automatically extend array allowedtags when oncomment and replace options are set
+* improve error handling with directory a bit
+* added polish translation

+= v0.1 (2009-05-17) =
+* Initial release